WELCOME – KARIBU!

 Hospice Care Kenya seeks to raise funds for the work of hospices in Kenya.
 We hope that these pages will explain what we do and demonstrate the difference your support can make to those in need of palliative care in Kenya.

-Mike Wooldridge, BBC World Affairs Correspondent and HCK Patron, made an Radio 4 appeal on behalf of HCK and KEHPCA to raise funds for palliative care of children in Kenya.
-The appeal was broadcast in September 2012.
-The tapescript and other interviews can be heard using links on the Featured Items page.
+In September 2012 Mike Wooldridge, BBC World Affairs Correspondent and an HCK Patron, made a Radio 4 appeal on behalf of HCK and KEHPCA to raise funds for palliative care services for children in Kenya.
+The Appeal may still be heard on the BBC’s website here, or on BBC iPlayer.
 Hospice Care Kenya would like to thank all those who donated to the Appeal, which has so far raised an amazing total of £18,094, including Gift Aid, for the development of paediatric palliative care in Kenya.

 IF ONLY THEY KNEW … by Catherine Aguoga, Nurse, Nairobi Hospice

 “Many people with chronic illnesses shy away from the hospice because they wrongly believe that coming here amounts to a death sentence.
 They treat it as a last option, and therefore postpone palliative care until their conditions are really bad.
 In particular, they do not bring children.
 We have only a few children in our care, yet many die every day that we could have helped.

 There are very many terminally ill children, but very few people with the training and skills to care for them.
 Ideally, the Nairobi Hospice should have ten workers, but we are only five, three of whom are seconded by the Government because the Hospice can only afford to hire two.
 If we are to cater well for all the children who are sick in the hospitals and at home, we need open more Hospices around the country and train staff who can take care of these children, some of whom are very young.
 As it is, many die in a lot of pain and neglect because there is no one who knows what to do for them when they get sick.